 The music of Daniel Rachel and Rachels Basement

-Featurette including ‘Quit Your Low Down Ways’ recorded and filmed at Rockfield Studios.
+Featurette of Rachels Basement recording ‘Quit Your Low Down Ways’ at Rockfield Studios in December 1997.

 In 2000, Daniel moved to London and established Dust Records for the release of the self-financed debut album ‘A Simple Twist of Folk‘.
 Released in 2001 the album received much critical acclaim and was described by Mojo magazine as, ‘A brave, honest record, shot through with beautiful melodies, lyrical and resonant as its title suggests.’